BuckShlegeris/BuckShlegeris.github.io/_posts/2015-08-08-value-of-life.md

 The value of saving a life increases linearithmicly with consumption.
 This is neat.
 I am pretty sure this is correct, and I’m really happy to have a principled derivation for it.

 I think my equation for the value of saving a life is quite good for richer countries where it’s easier to measure consumption.
-Maybe one day, we will have ended global poverty, and the $l \Delta c = c t (\log c + k)$ equation will be actually useful when we’re trying to decide whether a particular hovercar safety measure is worth it.
+Maybe one day, we will have ended global poverty, and the $$ \Delta c = c t (\log c + k)$$ equation will be actually useful when we’re trying to decide whether a particular hovercar safety measure is worth it.

 *You can see earlier comments on this post [here](http://effective-altruism.com/ea/m1/a_way_of_thinking_about_saving_vs_improving_lives/)*.